All Episodes

 In the end, those are not ideas that make lives of people better.

-Anyway, I got a roll.
+Anyway, I got a roll, 800-941-Shawn is on number.

-Look, uh, I touched on this earlier.
+Look, I touched on this earlier.

 I mean, this is sick.

-This is really sick stuff.
+This is really, really sick stuff.

-And okay, it's every single second of every day.
+And, okay, it's every single second of every day.

 I keep saying this.